 When I was researching golf simulators and debating if it was worth it, I asked myself this question many times.
 I just didn’t know if I wanted to spend the $5-7 thousand dollars (the amount I ended up spending).
 Three year later I have the answer.

-In just 2.5 years I have decreased my average score from the between 77-85 to consistently shooting around par with the occasional round in the mid 70s.
+In the 5 years I have decreased my average score from the between 77-85 to consistently shooting around par with the occasional round in the mid 70s.
 My new range is between 70-77.

 Update: After 5 years, I am now playing at a scratch level and shot more rounds under par this past season than ever before.
 My good and bad rounds are both better.
 My range is now between 68-74 on a typical golf course!

 This a major improvement when talking about scores already in the 70s.

 I believe that someone who shoots in the 80s, 90s or 100s can lower their score even more drastically and in a shorter amount of time.
 The amount of social time with family and friends in the golf simulator is difficult to beat!